Aurecon is engineering an engaging, dynamic lifestyle space within Melbourne’s arts and cultural precinct.

-With striking, angled façades, the towers of Melbourne Square will be an iconic symbol, instantly recognisable on the Melbourne skyline.
+With striking, angled facades, the towers of Melbourne Square will be an iconic symbol, instantly recognisable on the Melbourne skyline.
 In the city’s Southbank precinct, Melbourne Square will feature six towers ranging in height from 38 to 73 levels.
-Bold architectural forms, green parklands and active public realms will define this engaging development.
+Bold architectural forms, green parklands and active public realms will define this engaging precinct.

 To ensure engineering success, the developers, OSK Property, appointed global engineering, design and advisory company Aurecon to engineer the first four tall buildings and surrounding public spaces.

 As a leading consultant in designing tall buildings, Aurecon is providing mechanical, electrical and hydraulics, fire protection and fire engineering, facade design, environmentally sustainable design, acoustics, vertical transportation, pool, audio visual and information communications technology.

 For a tall building, construction methodology and sequencing are essential for financial viability.
 The right construction method is a balance of structural integrity, cost-efficiency, buildability, and construction time.